coderedcorp/coderedcms/docs/how_to/index.rst

 How-To Guides
 =============

-Recipes and guides to solving common problems or features when creating a website with CodeRed CMS.
+Recipes and guides to solving common problems or features when creating a website with Wagtail CRX.

 .. toctree::